Autopilot features in rules

 Overview

-When you have Autopilot enabled for your company, you can use the following rule action and branching rule step in your workflows or playbooks:
+When you have Autopilot enabled for your company, you can use the following features in your workflows:

-Use the Reply using Autopilot based on instructions rule action to tell AI how you want to automatically reply to and resolve conversations.
+Use the Reply with Autopilot instructions rule action to tell AI how you want to automatically reply to and resolve conversations.

 Step 1

-Navigate to the rule where you’d like to use the Reply using Autopilot based on instructions rule action.
+Navigate to the rule where you’d like to use the Reply with Autopilot instructions rule action.

 Step 2